Grow Rhubarb in Your Garden

 What vegetable is a perennial that's easy to grow, looks great in a flower bed, and is a wonderful addition to a summer pie?
 Rhubarb of course!
 Get growing.

-Although typically paired with strawberries, rhubarb is actually a perennial vegetable.
-Rhubarb plants have long stalks with large green leaves on the end, and can grow up to four feet wide in a raised bed or flower bed.
+Although typically paired with strawberries, sweet rhubarb is actually a perennial vegetable.
+Rhubarb plants have long stalks with large green leaves on the end.
+Each plant can grow up to 4 feet wide in a raised bed or flower bed.
 With its attractive looks and full silhouette, you don't need a separate vegetable garden to grow rhubarb—simply integrate it into your landscaping.

 If you start with a small plant, wait two years for harvest.
-In the second year, harvest for one week only by cutting large stalks with a knife or break them off by hand, pulling down and to one side.
+In the second year, harvest for one week only by cutting large stalks with a knife or breaking them off by hand, pulling down and to one side.
 In the third and successive years, harvest 1-inch-diameter stalks for up to eight weeks.
 Make sure to research the particular variety planted in your garden to determine when the stalks are ripe and ready for harvest.
 Not all types of rhubarb have red stalks—some have pink, green, or even dappled stalks—so ripeness indicators differ for each type.
-The leaf attached to the stems used for cooking can be removed with garden scissors.
+The leaf attached to each stem should be removed and discarded; use garden scissors or a knife.
 Rhubarb is best used fresh, but it can be frozen for later use.